jpwhite4/xdmod-supremm/8.5/extending.md

 match the document identifier from MongoDB (i.e. the `_id` field).
 For example, if the input file was for job id 8291026 (mongo `_id` = 8291026-1518721536) on the `wopr` resource then the file would be called `/usr/share/xdmod/etl/js/config/supremm/tests/wopr/input/8291026-1518721536.json`

-3) Create output file.
+3) Create the expected output file.
 The easiest way to create the output file is to create an empty json document in the output directory: `/usr/share/xdmod/etl/js/config/supremm/tests/[RESOURCE]/output`.
 For example the output file corresponding to the example input file above would be `/usr/share/xdmod/etl/js/config/supremm/tests/wopr/output/8291026-1518721536.json`